TheThingsNetwork/docs/_content/applications/sdks.md

 [Python](https://pypi.python.org/pypi/ttn/2.1.0) | Yes | Yes
 [Node-RED](nodered/index.md) | Yes | No

+When using the Application Manager API, please [request a client ID](../network/account/clientid.md).

 > If you'd like to contribute to a SDK, contact [us](mailto:community@thethingsnetwork.org).